lmeulen/pyraptor/README.md

 from the trips that can be evaluated since it cannot impse an improvement anymore.

 The algorithm starts by finding all platforms for the departure station and adding these to the reached stops.
-This enable departure in alle directions from a station and we do not want walking time between platform at the origin.
+This enables departure in alle directions from a station and we do not want walking time between platform at the origin.

 ### Add transfer time between platforms